 The series begins with "The Legacy of the Elves," a seemingly classic fellowship quest.
 Young Vrenli Hogmaunt inherits a legacy larger than himself: he is to become the guardian of the Book of Wetherid, an artifact that guides the history of an entire continent.
 The companions who gather around Vrenli and the elven ranger Gorathdin are outcasts and exiles.

 As they travel through mountains, deserts, and forbidden forests, betrayal escalates in the kingdoms.
 Kings are murdered, shapeshifters replace confidants, dark mages pull the strings in the background.
-This is classic fantasy in structure—but with the elements of George R.R.
-Martin in execution: every alliance has its bloody price, every nation its selfish reasons to hesitate.
+Classic fantasy in structure—executed with Martin's sensibility: every alliance has its bloody price, every nation its selfish reasons to hesitate.

 The second cycle, "The Guardians of the Seven Artifacts", is the part of the series that will most directly appeal to Game of Thrones fans.
 The plot unfolds through numerous parallel perspectives and storylines on completely different continents.